 Retirement was different in the 1970’s.
 Pensions were the norm.
 But had you been living primarily off your investments, the decade would have seemed an eternity.
 And it would have devastated an unprepared portfolio.

 If you are early in retirement, a lengthy bear market is your worst-case scenario.
 It exposes your assets to damage that can’t be recovered in your lifetime.
 It’s happened before, and it could happen again.
-It could even be happening now.
 How do you prepare?